bytecodealliance/wasmtime/cranelift/docs/compare-llvm.rst

 - SSA form is preserved throughout.
 After register allocation, each SSA value is annotated with an assigned ISA register or stack slot.

-The Cretonne intermediate language is similar to LLVM IR, but at a slightly lower level of abstraction.
+The Cretonne intermediate representation is similar to LLVM IR, but at a slightly lower level of abstraction.

 Program structure